 I recently sat down with three of my friends I met while at the university roughly 20 years ago.
-One’s a investment manager, another an IT specialist, and the last one a senior executive for an insurance company.
+One’s an investment manager, another an IT specialist, and the last one a senior executive for an insurance company.

 All three of them are financially well off.
 Big houses, multiple income streams, jobs that pay good money, you get the deal.

 We hadn’t seen each other for a very long time.
 Partially because of the pandemic.
 Partially because that’s how things go when you’re “busy”.
-Three out of four have families to take care off.
+Three out of four have families to take care of.

 We discussed multiple subjects, mainly centering around work, family, money, investing, crypto, that sort of stuff.
 And I found myself feeling detached from the conversation.
-And I think the reason of the detached feeling is because of the following.
+And I think the reason for the detached feeling is because of the following.